Almost, Maine: Reviews

 The New York Times review of the play in 2006 was mixed: “A comedy comprising almost a dozen two-character vignettes exploring the sudden thunderclap of love and the scorched earth that sometimes follows, John Cariani’s play will evoke either awww-s or ick-s, depending on your affection for its whimsical approach to the joys and perils of romance.”

 The New York Times review of another production at TheatreWorks in Hartford in 2013 was positive: “John Cariani’s Almost, Maine is a series of nine amiably absurdist vignettes about love, with a touch of good-natured magic realism ...
 This is a beautifully structured play, with nifty surprise endings (most but not all of them happy) and passing references to characters from other vignettes, which slyly tell us more about them.
 Mr. Cariani describes the play’s subject as ‘falling in and out of love’.
 It is just as much about pain.”

 Reviews for Transport Group’s 2014 revival of the play were very favorable.
 The New York Post said: “Mega-hit ALMOST, MAINE lands somewhere between Norman Rockwell and ‘Our Town.’
 Unabashedly unhip.
 There is no pretense of an edge here — the show offers a sweetness and decency that’s become rare at the theater.
 At this point, it’s a welcome breath of fresh air.”

 The New York Daily News said: “Almost, Maine’s charm is real.
 [It] packs wit, earns its laughs, and, like love, surprises you.”

 Awards and achievements

 Featured in The Wall Street Journal’s regional roundup of must-see theater in 2004.

 Selected by the American National Theatre as one of the most outstanding regional theatre productions of the 2004-2005 season.

 Featured in Smith and Kraus' New Playwrights: Best Plays of 2006.

 In 2014, Transport Group revived Almost, Maine Off-Broadway.
 Lincoln Center recorded the production for its Theatre on Film and Tape Archive.

 Dramatists Play Service recently published its 80th Anniversary Edition, a boxed set of 8 definitive titles representing each decade of the Play Service’s history.
 Almost, Maine was selected to represent DPS’ eighth decade.

-Almost, Maine was the fourteenth most streamed play of the Covid-19pandemic.
+Almost, Maine was the fourteenth most streamed play of the Covid-19 pandemic.